wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 When the app is launched via a deeplink, preserve the data from the deeplink and extract the relevant data.
 When operations are loaded compare the operation ID from the deeplink data to the operations within the app to find a match.

 - Assign TOTP and Type to the Operation
-Once the QR code is scanned or match from the deeplink is found, create a `WMTProximityCheck` with:
+Once the QR code is scanned or a match from the deeplink is found, create a `WMTProximityCheck` with:
     - `totp`: The actual Time-Based One-Time Password.
     - `type`: Set to `WMTProximityCheckType.qrCode` or `WMTProximityCheckType.deeplink`.
     - `timestampReceived`: The timestamp when the QR code was scanned (by default, it is created as the current timestamp).

 - Authorizing the WMTProximityCheck
-When authorization, the SDK will by default add `timestampSent` to the `WMTProximityCheck` object.
+When authorized, the SDK will by default add `timestampSent` to the `WMTProximityCheck` object.
 This timestamp indicates when the operation was signed.

 ### WMTPACUtils
-- For convenience, utility class for parsing and extracting data from QR codes and deeplinks used in the PAC (Proximity Anti-fraud Check), is provided.
+- For convenience, a utility class for parsing and extracting data from QR codes and deeplinks used in the PAC (Proximity Anti-fraud Check), is provided.

 ```swift
 /// Data which is returned from parsing PAC code